Toolbox

 Objectives

-Using a variety of methods, interpret the data gathered to understand the city's current urban structure, and to identify its main features and relations with the territory and the surrounding settlements.
+Using a variety of methods, interpret the data gathered to understand the area's current urban structure, and to identify its main features and relations with the territory and the surrounding settlements.

 Results